arunlalpanja/one-page-blank-website-template/README.md

-# OnePage Blank Website Template
+# One-page Blank Website Template
 OP-01 is a one-page blank website template with a standard color scheme.
 It's flexible and easy to customize.
 ## Features Included -
 - Sticky  and Scrollify navigation menu